 - Overclock – Clean Sweep or Pack Rat

 Breach Cutter: An interesting Deep Rock Galactic weapon that is still capable of dealing damage to groups in the right situations although is generally selected for its damage against powerful single targets like dreadnoughts.
 This is primarily driven by the requirement of having clear and flat pathways to shoot at your enemies with high cave complexity quickly hurting your potential damage output.
 The Breach Cutter also requires a bit more active thinking when using and closer range to be effective that often isn’t worth the effort compared to the easier PGL.
-In creating your ideal Breach Cutter you’ll generally want to maximise it’s utility with projectile beam improvements where possible to make the weapon more forgiving to use.
-If you want more of a burst damage option though for tough monsters that’s equally a viable option.
+In creating your ideal Breach Cutter build you’ll generally want to maximise it’s utility with projectile beam improvements where possible to make the weapon more forgiving to use.
+If you want higher burst damage options for tough monsters that is an equally viable option.

 - Tier 1 – Prolonged Power Generation